JetBrains/kotlin-wrappers/kotlin-react-dom/README.md

 ## kotlin-react-dom

-Kotlin wrapper for React DOM library.
-Major version number of this wrapper matches that of React DOM itself.
+Kotlin wrapper for the React DOM library.
+The major version number of this wrapper matches that of React DOM itself.

 ## kotlin-react-dom vs kotlin-react-dom-legacy